Sivamani-18/JS-Courses/README.md

 ```

 ### find()
 Returns the value of the first element in the provided array that satisfies the provided testing function.
 Otherwise, `undefined` is returned.
+[Back To Top](#table-of-contents)
 ```javascript
 var numbers = [1, 2, 3, 4, 5];
 var found = numbers.find(function(number) {